 Deborah took her idea for a sparkling awards dinner that would celebrate women’s work to Network, a Memphis organization devoted to connecting working women.
 With $1,000 pledged by Network to back the project, Deborah met with expert community organizer Jeanne Dreifus from the Memphis State Women’s Task Force to share ideas of what might work and who could help.
 Judy Card‘s office at the Memphis Public Library became the construction zone.

 By March 1985, that steering committee had planned the Women of Achievement coalition, made contacts to build it, defined seven awards and organized a dinner where those awards were given in special recognition of Women’s History Month.

-Since March 1984, the coalition of as many as 35 different and diverse organizations has honored over 247 individuals and two groups, the Yellow Fever martyrs and local suffragists.
+Since March 1984, the coalition of as many as 35 different and diverse organizations has honored 257 individual women and two groups, the Yellow Fever martyrs and local suffragists.
 The coalition solicits nominations from across the community in the areas of Initiative, Heroism, Determination, Courage, Vision and Steadfastness as well as for women from the past, Heritage.
 Then Women of Achievement members form seven committees to review nominations and select three finalists for each category.
 From those, category chairpersons and officers make final selections of honorees to be saluted in March.

 In addition to Jeanne, Judy, and Deborah, the original steering committee that founded Women of Achievement included Beverly Booth Owen, Berkley Davis, Isha Echols, Judy Higbee, Patricia Howard, Mina Johnson, Happy Jones, Shirley Lupfer, Linda Pelts, Jane Sorin, Judy Wimmer and Carol Lynn Yellin.

 Women of Achievement organization members and individual members reflect a diverse spectrum of Memphis women in races, religions, ages and interests.
 The list of award recipients each year reflects that same diversity.